manwar/theweeklychallenge/content/blog/advent-calendar-2021-12-05.md

 Your task is to pack that array into an MxN matrix spirally counterclockwise, as tightly as possible.

-> ‘Tightly’ means the absolute value |M-N| of the difference has to be as small as possible.
+> 'Tightly' means the absolute value |M-N| of the difference has to be as small as possible.

 ***